-Dr. Jenkins has authored three books focused on the evolving ideologies of culture, family, and education in contemporary society.
+Dr. Jenkins has authored four books focused on the evolving ideologies of culture, family, and education in contemporary society.
 My Culture, My Color, My Self: Heritage, Resilience and Community in the Lives of Young Adults (Temple University Press, 2013) was named by the Association of American University Press to the list of "Top 100 Books for Understanding Race Relations in the US".
 Family, Community & Higher Education (Routledge Press, 2012) is an edited volume that explores the critical role of family and community in the lives of first generation college students.
 Her most recent co-authored book, The Open Mic Night: Campus Programs that Champion College Student Voice (Stylus Publishing) was given a special recognition for "Outstanding Edited Collection in Curriculum Studies."
-Her forthcoming book, The Invisible Backpack: Narratives of Family, Cultural Gifts and Community Assets on the Academic Journey (Lexington Books), uses narrative inquiry to explore cultural based assets that contribute to educational success.
+Her most recent book, The Invisible Backpack: Narratives of Family, Cultural Gifts and Community Assets on the Academic Journey (Lexington Books), uses narrative inquiry to explore cultural based assets such as community and family and their contribution to a college students' educational success.
 Dr. Jenkins has over 35 other publications including journal articles, book chapters, books, and magazine articles.
 She has given over 50 presentations at national and international conferences.
 Jenkins earned a Bachelor of Arts Degree in Public Relations from the Honors College at the University of South Carolina.
-She received her Masters in College Student Personnel Services from the University of Maryland, College Park and completed her doctoral studies in Educational Theory & Policy at Penn State University.
+She received her Masters in College Student Affairs from the University of Maryland, College Park and completed her doctoral studies in Educational Theory & Policy at Penn State University.
 Most recently, she served as a Visiting Assistant Professor of Educational Administration at the University of Hawaii at Manoa and before that as an Assistant Professor of Higher Education & Integrative Studies at George Mason University.

 Student Affairs Administration

-Before becoming a professor, Dr. Jenkins spent 10 years working as an administrator and diversity practitioner in higher education.
+Before becoming a professor, Dr. Jenkins spent 10 years working as an administrator in the area of diversity and inclusion in higher education.
 In 2004, Dr. Jenkins came to Penn State University to direct the Paul Robeson Cultural Center.
 At Penn State she spent five years implementing a bold strategic vision for the cultural center which included (1) the creation of a new programming framework to guide the creation and delivery of cultural programs, (2) significant fund-raising efforts resulting in $50,000 of raised funds each year, (3) the creation of new staff positions, (4) intentional student outreach efforts, (5) facility enhancements, and (6) critical administrative policy changes.
 Jenkins expanded the cultural center's reach beyond campus and into local, regional, and global communities.